Netanyahu delays judicial overhaul after mass protests

 At the center of the crisis is Netanyahu himself, Israel's longest-serving leader, and questions about the lengths he may be willing to go to maintain his grip on power, even as he battles charges of fraud, breach of trust and accepting bribes in three separate affairs.
 He denies wrongdoing.

-On Monday afternoon, Netanyahu issued his first statement since he fired Defense Minister Yoav Gallant, urging against violence ahead of a planned counterprotest in Jerusalem organized by ultranationalist supporters of the judicial overhaul.

-The counterprotest was also slated to take place outside parliament.
-“They won’t steal the election from us,” read a flyer for event, organized by Religious Zionist party.
+Some 20,000 right-wing Israelis attended a counter demonstration, which also took place near parliament and passed without violence.“They won’t steal the election from us,” read a flyer for event, organized by Religious Zionist party.

-“I call on all protesters in Jerusalem, right and left, to behave responsibly and not act violently,” Netanyahu wrote on Twitter.

-The firing of Netanyahu's defense minister at a time of heightened security threats in the West Bank and elsewhere, appeared to be a last straw for many, including apparently the Histadrut, the country's largest trade union umbrella group, which sat out the monthslong protests before the defense minister’s firing.
+Netanyahu's decision to fire the defense minister at a time of heightened security threats in the West Bank and elsewhere, appeared to be a last straw for many, including apparently the Histadrut, the country's largest trade union umbrella group, which sat out the monthslong protests before the defense minister’s firing.

 “Where are we leading our beloved Israel?
 To the abyss,” Arnon Bar-David, the group's head, said in a rousing speech to applause.
 “Today we are stopping everyone's descent toward the abyss.”